CS6460/CourseLibrary/YAML_template.md

 * YYYY-MM-DD page was created
 * added-date is used to identify the most recent content added

-resource-type: external-page, internal-page, interview-mp3, or video
+resource-type: external-page, internal-page, interview-mp3, pdf-document, video-course, or video
 * __Choose only one resource-type__

 ___The beginning and end of the YAML Front Matters in jekyll is indicated by three hyphens.